 It is the applicant's responsibility to have this coursework evaluated.
 An official course-by-course evaluation with a cumulative grade point average must be sent directly from the evaluation service.

-Submit additional supplemental items (R.N. license, curriculum vitae, writing sample, reference letters, & verification of clinical hours) directly to NursingCAS.
+- Submit additional supplemental items (R.N. license, curriculum vitae, writing sample, and documentation of a shadow day) directly to NursingCAS.

-Once all applications and documents have been received the application will be processed and reviewed.
+- Once your application and documents have been received the application will be processed and reviewed.

 Admission to the D.N.P. to Ph.D. program requires the following: